URAKOLOUY5/kde-systemtray-rearrange/README.md

 # How to rearrange the KDE Plasma systemtray
-Simple hack and way to rearrange the KDE Plasma systemtray
+Simple workaround to rearrange the KDE Plasma systemtray

 > **NOTE**: File `main.qml` in repository contains some width changes for icons for my look and feel.